 Tip 5: Save money and book together

 When travelling with between 3-9 people, you can get a groupsave discount by booking as a group and going on the same off-peak train.
 This discount gets you 1/3 off your journey.
 If you choose to receive e-Tickets, you can then send them to your group, rather than passing on loads of paper tickets.

 Tip 6: Look at the price of 2 singles

 When you are travelling to and from Derby, you may consider booking a return fare; however, this might not provide the best savings.
 Two single fares can sometimes be cheaper.
 When you use Split My Fare, we search for the most affordable option for you.

 Tip 7: Standard fares aren't always the cheapest

 When travelling by train to Derby, you would think that a standard fare will be the lowest in price, but this is not always the case.
 You can travel in style with bigger seats and free food and drinks if you look at first-class tickets; sometimes you can find a good deal at a similar price or even cheaper than a standard ticket.

 Tip 8: Railcards help make you savings

 Regular travellers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
 There are different cards available, and they all offer you free entry to attractions and other money off deals.
 Most railcards cost £30 per year and get you 1/3 off your tickets.

 The family & friends railcard gives 1/3 off adult fares, and children get 60% off when up to 4 Adults and 4 Children are travelling.

 Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for only £20 a year.
-There are other Railcards on sale including the 16-25 and 26-30 railcards and network railcard.
+Other Railcards on sale include the 16-25, 26-30, and Network Railcard.